martaldsantos/doc-process-hack/Challenge4/readme.md

 And now, spend the next few minutes processing the testing data and check how it is loaded into the Cosmos DB.

+## Create web application for document upload (optional)

+Create a web application that allows users to upload documents to the Azure Blob Storage.
+The web application should have a form that allows users to select the document type and upload the document.
+The uploaded document should be stored in the Azure Blob Storage in the respective container based on the document type.

+**NOTE:** This challenge is optional.
+If you want to learn more about developing web applications, you can follow the [documentation](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-python) and create a web application that allows users to upload documents to the Azure Blob Storage.
+Hint - You can also leverage the help of [GitHub Copilot](https://copilot.github.com/) or [Microsoft Copilot](https://copilot.microsoft.com) to generate the required source code and you can use the challenge description above as a prompt for GitHub Copilot and tune it if necessary.

 ## Extend Azure Function to process new document type (optional)

 Add new document type created in [Challenge3](../Challenge3/readme.md) to the Azure Function.
 You can use the existing code as a reference and add required source code to automatically process new documents.